thieu1995/mealpy/docs/source/pages/general/advances/discrete_optimization.rst

 Discrete Optimization
 =====================

-With this type of problem, we recommend you create a custom child class of Problem class.
+For this type of problem, we recommend creating a custom child class of the Problem class and overriding the necessary functions.
-And override the necessary functions in Problem class, at least 3 functions:
+At a minimum, three functions should be overridden:

 	* fit_func: the fitness function
 	* generate_position: a function that generate solution